The Dishman Family of Virginia

 Citations

-1. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, Samuel Baker household, electronic image, (Online: Ancestry.com, Inc.,2002), image 5 of 37, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+1. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, Samuel Baker household, electronic image, (Online: Ancestry.com, Inc., 2002), image 5 of 37, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 2. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, p.
 234, image 5/37, Samuel age over 45(Online: Ancestry.com, Inc.).

-3. [S37] William L. Deyo, Compiler, King George County Virginia 1800 Census, (Colonial Beach, VA: DeJoux Publications, 1998). p.30, Hanover Parish, entry 299, Samuel Baker household, 1 male 10-16 (son James), 1 male 26-45 (Samuel), 1 female 10-16 (daughter Mary), 1 female over 45 (unknown.)
+3. [S37] William L. Deyo, compiler, Book - King George County 1800 Census, (Colonial Beach, VA: DeJoux Publications, 1998). p.30, Hanover Parish, entry 299, Samuel Baker household, 1 male 10-16 (son James), 1 male 26-45 (Samuel), 1 female 10-16 (daughter Mary), 1 female over 45 (unknown.)

-4. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, King George County, Virginia. daughter Sarah Baker and grandson James Baker named as heirs.
+4. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, daughter Sarah Baker and grandson James Baker named as heirs.

 6. [S43] 1860 U.S. Federal Census (Population Schedule), King George County, Virginia, p.
-41, line 28, dwelling 319, family 319, James Baker household, electronic image, (Online: Ancestry.com, Inc.,2002), image 41 of 73, subscription database, (Digital scan of original records in the National Archives, Washington, DC). son James age 75 implies birth circa 1785.
+41, line 28, dwelling 319, family 319, James Baker household, electronic image, (Online: Ancestry.com, Inc., 2002), image 41 of 73, subscription database, (Digital scan of original records in the National Archives, Washington, DC), son James age 75 implies birth circa 1785.

-7. [S226] Samuel Baker will (10 Mar 1813), Will Book 3, page 119, County Clerk's Office, King George County, Virginia. written 10 Mar 1813, probated 10 May 1813, names son James Baker and daughter Mary W. Baker.
+7. [S226] Samuel Baker will (10 Mar 1813), Will Book 3, page 119, County Clerk's Office, written 10 Mar 1813, probated 10 May 1813, names son James Baker and daughter Mary W. Baker.

 Elizabeth Dishman1